computerlove/jz-maven-plugin/README.md

 It supports both absolute paths, and paths relative to the projects base directory i.e. the folder containing the pom.

 A convension when generating sources is to put them in *target/generated-sources/something*.

+Ok, lets move on to looking at the project's artifacts!
+Checkout step 4 with ```git checkout step-4 -f```